sergey-shandar/public/notes/economy/justice.md

     line [0, 700, 1400, 2100, 2800]
 ```

 Also, all income should be considered the same for tax purposes.
-It doesn't matter if it comes from salary, business profit, or bank interest.
+It doesn’t matter whether it comes from salary, business profit, or interest.
 We should not open doors for tax optimizations.

 ## The Second Principle: Basic Human Rights